Hellbufl/celestial-old/README.md

 Separate Paths are stored as `.p` files in `/Paths` in your game directory.

 # Known Issues
-Unwanted behaviour I am aware of and that I will work on:
+Unwanted behaviour I am aware of:
 - The game freezes with a black screen on startup if the mouse curser is where the ImGUI window would be
 - The screen freezes when changing window settings like resolution